ZachWatkins/zachwatkins.github.io/articles/coding-without-typing/index.md

 I prefer a rollerball mouse so my forearm isn't needed to move the cursor, but the angle of my hand while resting on the mouse is not as close to neutral as I would like.

+I plan to get a vertical mouse, and will likely get the Logitech Tilt since my hands are on the medium to small end of the spectrum.

 ## Other inputs

 - **Foot pedal**